TAU-Power-Electronic-Systems/Soft4PES/docs/_sources/autoapi/soft4pes/control/common/utils/index.rst

    ..
        !! processed by numpydoc !!

-.. py:class:: FirstOrderFilter(wb, size)
+.. py:class:: FirstOrderFilter(w_bw, size)

-   General first order filter.
+   General first-order filter.

-   :param wb: The bandwidth of the filter [p.u.].
+   :param w_bw: The bandwidth of the filter [p.u.].
-   :type wb: float
+   :type w_bw: float
-   :param size: The size of the signal to be filtered.
+   :param size: The size of the signal to be filtered, i.e. the length of the input vector.
    :type size: int

-   .. attribute:: wb
+   .. attribute:: w_bw

       The bandwidth of the filter [p.u.].